Juan Foyth: Tottenham Hotspur

 Foyth joined Tottenham Hotspur for a reported £8 million on 30 August 2017, on a five-year contract.
-He made his debut on 19 September in an EFL Cup tie against Barnsley that Tottenham won 1–0.
+He made his debut on 19 September in an EFL Cup match against Barnsley that Tottenham won 1–0.

 Foyth made his Premier League debut on 3 November 2018 in a 3–2 away win against Wolverhampton Wanderers, where he conceded two penalties which were both converted.
-In his next league appearance, away to Crystal Palace, he scored his first career goal, handing Tottenham a 1–0 win.
-On 4 May 2019, he came on at half time for Toby Alderweireld and was sent off three minutes later for a foul on Jack Simpson in a 1–0 loss at AFC Bournemouth.
+In his next league appearance, away to Crystal Palace, he scored his first career goal, handing Tottenham a 1–0 victory.
+On 4 May 2019, he came on at half time for Toby Alderweireld and was sent off three minutes later for a foul on Jack Simpson in a 1–0 loss against AFC Bournemouth.

 Villarreal

-In October 2020, Foyth signed a new deal with Tottenham until 2023, and was then loaned to Spanish club Villarreal.
-He made his debut on 22 October, scoring in a 5–3 home win over Turkey's Sivasspor in the group stage of the UEFA Europa League.
-He made 11 more appearances in the tournament as his team won it, including a start in the final victory over Manchester United.
+In October 2020, Foyth signed a new contract with Tottenham until 2023, only to be sent on loan to Spanish club Villarreal.
+He made his debut on 22 October, scoring in a 5–3 home victory against Turkey's Sivasspor in the group stage of the UEFA Europa League.
+He made 11 more appearances in the tournament as his team won it, including a start in the final victory against Manchester United.

 At the end of his loan season, Foyth signed for Villarreal in June 2021 on a five-year deal for a fee of €15 million.
 On 16 August, he was sent off in a goalless draw at Granada CF in the opening game of the season.
 He became a key player at right-back for manager Unai Emery, replacing veteran Mario Gaspar and covering for the injured Serge Aurier.
-On 12 May 2022, he scored his first La Liga goal, to restore the lead in a 5–1 win at Rayo Vallecano.
+On 12 May 2022, he scored his first La Liga goal, to restore the lead in a 5–1 victory against Rayo Vallecano.

 International career

+Early career

 Foyth played for the Argentina national under-20 team in 2017.
 He made 12 appearances in total for the national youth team: nine at the 2017 South American Youth Football Championship in Ecuador, and another three during the 2017 FIFA U-20 World Cup.